FAQs on Bankruptcy

 FAQs on bankruptcy, foreclosure, debt, credit, repossession, wage garnishment and other financial difficulties.

-If I file for bankruptcy, will I be forced to wait seven to 10 years before I can obtain credit again?
+If I file for bankruptcy, will I be forced to wait 7-10 years before I can obtain credit again?

 This is a very common question.
 Bankruptcy will remain on your credit report for seven to 10 years.
 However, this does not mean that you must wait seven to 10 years after filing bankruptcy to obtain credit.
 Plus, typically the filing will drop off your credit report after seven (7) years because the credit reporting agencies do this if the creditor does not re-report.
 The bankruptcy court historically does not re-report.
 Depending on your employment, your income and your ability to repay, you may be offered credit by some auto loan companies and credit card companies shortly after your bankruptcy is discharged (typically three to five months after filing bankruptcy).
 In addition, many people are able to obtain mortgages within (2) two to (3) three years after their bankruptcy discharge.